nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 !!! note
     Using `self.log_failure()`, in addition to recording a log message, will flag the overall job as failed, but it will **not** stop the execution of the job, nor will it result in an automatic rollback of any database changes made by the job.
 To end a job early, you can use a Python `raise` or `return` as appropriate.
 Raising `nautobot.core.exceptions.AbortTransaction` will ensure that any database changes are rolled back as part of the process of ending the job.

++/- 2.0.0
+    The `AbortTransaction` class was moved from the `nautobot.utilities.exceptions` module to `nautobot.core.exceptions`.

 ### Accessing Request Data

 Details of the current HTTP request (the one being made to execute the job) are available as the instance attribute `self.request`.
 This can be used to infer, for example, the user executing the job and their client IP address: